khast3x/khast3x.github.io/_posts/2019-06-07-docker-h8mail.md

 Using the cloud to move around those large datasets is increasingly necessary.

-You can find free hosting providers [with most cloud providers](https://github.com/ripienaar/free-for-dev#major-cloud-providers).
+You can find free hosting tiers [with most cloud providers](https://github.com/ripienaar/free-for-dev#major-cloud-providers).
 Be sure to get comfortable with cloud services, as these skills will definitely boost your scope of actions.

 If you're looking for more offensive deployments using Docker, be sure to check my other project: [**Redcloud**](https://github.com/khast3x/Redcloud).